Specialist research areas

 Many pivotal studies of new health care interventions do not use one of the generic preference-based measures due to concerns about patient burden or validity, but other non-preference based measures of health (eg condition specific measures).

 One solution to this problem is to estimate functions that map or cross-walk condition specific measures onto a generic preference-based measure.

-A team at ScHARR (School of Health and Related Research, the University of Sheffield) has also just completed a research project for MRC examining a new method for mapping based on using preference data.
+A team at SCHARR (Sheffield Centre for Health and Related Research, the University of Sheffield) has also just completed a research project for MRC examining a new method for mapping based on using preference data.